The Montefuscos

-The Montefuscos is an American sitcom that was cancelled after three episodes were broadcast in 1975.
-It aired on Thursday nights at 8:00–8:30 pm (ET) on the National Broadcasting Company (NBC), which chose to run a total of eight episodes (a ninth was pre-empted by Game 5 of the 1975 World Series) from September 4 to October 23, 1975 despite its earlier cancellation notice.
+The Montefuscos is an American sitcom broadcast on NBC in September, 1975.
+The series was cancelled after only three episodes due to poor ratings and unfavorable critical reviews.
+NBC broadcast a total of eight episodes (a ninth was pre-empted by Game 5 of the 1975 World Series) from September 4 to October 23, 1975 despite its earlier cancellation notice.
 Created by executive producers Bill Persky and Sam Denoff, the comedy centered on three generations of an Italian-American family that lived in New Canaan, Connecticut and their weekly gatherings for Sunday dinner.
-It led off a Thursday primetime schedule that also featured new programs Fay, Ellery Queen and Medical Story.
+It led off a Thursday prime time schedule that also featured new programs Fay, Ellery Queen and Medical Story.